cnduffield/OCPVirtNotes/README.md

 The least used Node is chosen by default

 # Migrating Existing Virtual Machines
 This takes time.
-If it does not complete in time we have vmimports namespace
+If it does not complete in time we have vmimports project/namespace

 # Bare Metal Infrastructure Management notes

-  Make sure before you are in the openshift-machine-api project
+  Make sure before you are in the openshift-machine-api project/namespace

   ```
   spec: